tahiri-lab/aPhyloGeo/README.md

 4. Phylogenetic analysis: `RAxML`
     [A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
 In Bioinformatics, 2014](https://academic.oup.com/bioinformatics/article/30/9/1312/238053?login=true)

+# Contact
+Please email us at : <Nadia.Tahiri@USherbrooke.ca> for any question or feedback.